influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.7/guides/https_setup.md

         [...]
           meta-tls-enabled = true

-          #for self-signed key
+          # If using a self-signed certificate:
           meta-insecure-tls = true
       ```

 6. **Restart InfluxDB Enterprise**

-    Restart the InfluxDB Enterprise Meta Node processes for the configuration changes to take effect:
+    Restart the InfluxDB Enterprise processes for the configuration changes to take effect:

     ```sh
     sudo systemctl start influxdb-meta